TortugaLabs/assist/README.md

 _ASSIST_ Installation Details
 ===========================

-This section describes what _ASSIST_ does when performan an install.
+This section describes what _ASSIST_ does when performing an install.

 Partitioning
 ------------